 The common and current basic guideline to follow to help the inflammatory process consists of rest, ice, compression, and elevation (R-I-C-E).
 The practice of

 R-I-C-E can help promote the inflammatory process to aid in quicker healing.
-So after any injury it may be best to try and stay off or limit the use of that body part.
+So after any injury, it may be best to try and stay off or limit the use of that body part.
 He ice can help decrease the amount of swelling and help with pain relief.
-The compression aspect can be any type of elastic wrap or sleeve which applies pressure to the injury area thereby helping the body re-absorb the swelling.
+The compression aspect can be elastic wrap or sleeve, which applies pressure to the injury area, thereby helping the body re-absorb the swelling.
 Elevating the injured body part above the heart will also help promote the decrease in the swelling.
-Another effective pro-inflammatory method is the use of non-steroidal anti-inflammatory medications (NSAIDS).
-Be sure to ask you physician for appropriate medications for you specifically.
+Another effective pro-inflammatory method is the use of non-steroidal anti-inflammatory medications (NSAIDs).
+Be sure to ask your physician for appropriate medications for you specifically.

 Should I use Heat or Ice?

-In the event of new inflammation to any area of the body ice may be the safest method.
-Ice can be effective to decrease inflammation by cooling the injured tissue and slowing local circulation.
+In the event of new inflammation to any area of the body, ice may be the safest method.
+Ice can be effective in decreasing inflammation by cooling the injured tissue and slowing local circulation.
 This may help prevent further swelling initially after an injury.
-Introducing heat to an area of inflammation will further increase circulation and swelling, and may make the injury more painful.
+Introducing heat to an inflammation area will further increase circulation and swelling and may make the injury more painful.

 - To schedule an appointment for physical or occupational therapy, call 904-858-7045 or call any of the 12 area JOI Rehab Centers.

 Therapeutic Modalities for Allied Health Professionals.
 William E. Prentice.
 McGraw-Hill Companies Inc. 1998